 There’s nothing better than waking up feeling rejuvenated and prepared to take on the day.
 We all know the price we pay when we lack sleep, even for a few nights.
 Declined concentration, irritability, and grogginess quickly destroy the promise of a productive workday and a lovely time with family and friends.

 So, what is white noise anyway?
-What's the most helpful way to use them?
+What’s the most helpful way to use them?
 Most significantly, is there credible science to back it up?
-Below you'll find those answers and more to help you make well-informed decisions about your sleep needs.

 What is White Noise?

-White noise is sound that includes all frequencies across the spectrum that are audible to the human ear.
+White noise is sound that includes all sound frequencies across the spectrum that are audible to the human ear.
 All frequencies have the same intensity, creating a uniform sound.
-Sometimes called "broadband" sound, white noise spans over multiple frequencies.
+Sometimes called “broadband” sound, white noise spans over multiple frequencies.

 What does white noise sound like?
 People say it’s similar to an untuned radio or TV sound.
 Some may compare the background noise to a “shh” or hissing sound.
 [2,3]